avigewirtz/avigewirtz.github.io-/make/makefiles.md

 * **Dependencies** .
 These are the files that the target _directly_ depends on (e.g., `testintmath` directly depends on `testintmath.o` and `intmath.o`).
 We do not include indirect dependencies.
 * **Command**.
 This is the command make invokes to build the target.
 Note that it must be preceded by a Tab character.

-This results in the following Makefile:
+This results in the following Makefile, containing three dependency rules:

 ```makefile
 testintmath: testintmath.o intmath.o